Michigan State students march for sexual assault survivors

-EAST LANSING, Michigan (CNN)Students at Michigan State, where former doctor Larry Nassar abused some of his sexual assault victims, rallied for a planned march Friday night in support of the survivors of sex abuse.
+EAST LANSING, Michigan (CNN)Students at Michigan State, where former doctor Larry Nassar for years abused some of his sexual assault victims, rallied and marched Friday night in support of the survivors of sex abuse.

 Hundreds gathered at a campus landmark known as the Rock where they would hear speakers before marching to the university's administration building.